straz/pas/pubs/nytimes/1981-office-future.md

 computer science degrees through 1985.
 But given current and projected enrollments, only a third of the new graduates needed, or about 70,000, are expected to be available in the next four years.
-The shortag e in filling jobs produced by the information revolutionis not limite d to engineers.
+The shortage in filling jobs produced by the information revolutionis not limite d to engineers.
 According to the Labor Department&rsquo;s Bureau of Lab or Statistics, the demand for mechanics to service dataprocessing machines will nearly triple by 1990, to as many as 172,000.